Auragami/WavFix/README.md

 The 'WavFix.spec' script contains an optional argument that can be added to the Command Prompt/Terminal command.
 This argument determines if the setup script will package standard library dependencies from your system libraries or the active virtual environment.
 The argument is `USE_VENV=1`, which can be added to the beginning of the command.

-*For builds using the method described in 'Create virtual environment' above, you must NOT include this optional argument.*
+*For builds using the method described in [Create a virtual environment](#create-a-virtual-environment) above, you must NOT include this optional argument.*

 For builds using Conda, or other methods creating a virtual environment with the standard library dependencies, you should include this optional argument.